Introduction

 The -m

-is only the name of the manifest and does not contain any path information or file extension (.yaml).
+option is used to let comtrya know which manifests to apply.
+Note that the name of the manifest (i.e. one.yaml) is only the name and must not contain any path information or file extension (.yaml).
 So, /manifests/one

 Suppose you have a directory manifests/